Cpymadtools

 Module with functions to manipulate MAD-X functionality around the tune through a Madx object.

-Provided with the TfsDataFrame returned by make_footprint_table, determines the various (Qx, Qy) points needed to plot the footprint data with lines representing the different amplitudes and angles from starting particles, and returns these in immediately plottable numpy.ndarray objects.
+Provided with the TfsDataFrame as is returned by the make_footprint_table function, determines the various (Qx, Qy) points needed to plot the footprint data with lines representing the different amplitudes and angles from starting particles, and returns these in immediately plottable numpy.ndarray objects.

 Warning

-This function is some dark magic stuff I have taken out of very dusty drawers, and I cannot explain exactly how it works.
+This function is some dark magic stuff I have taken out of very dusty drawers, and I cannot explain exactly how most of it works under the hood.
 I also do not know who wrote this initially.
-Results are not guaranteed to be correct and should be checked with a quick plot.
+Results are not guaranteed to be correct and should always be checked with a quick plot.

-dynap_dframe (tfs.frame.TfsDataFrame) -- the dynap data frame returned by make_footprint_table.
+dynap_dframe (tfs.TfsDataFrame) -- The dynap data frame returned by make_footprint_table.

 Example